 So, what can you expect from your sunset camel safari at the palm grove of Marrakech?

 Pick up was included and despite us not being able to find them through no fault of theirs, they were on time and it only took around half an hour to reach the camel riding location.
-The minibus wasn’t huge, only 10 seater so we didn’t have to stop at lots of other hotels which was also a bonus for us.
+The minibus wasn’t huge, only 10 seats so we didn’t have to stop at lots of other hotels which was also a bonus for us.
 Upon arrival, we were greeted with a line of camels all lay down looking chilled out and a friendly tour guide who excitedly dressed us up in traditional outfits.
 Bright blue is my colour, so I was happy.
 Steffan managed to pull it off even better than me with his dark hair and beard but even so I did okay.

 We were also super lucky as there were baby camels running around.
 They don’t need to be tied up as they stay close to their mums anyway and they just follow the camel tour.
 Well, they run around doing their own thing, but they stay close.